FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 The massive benefit of using these managed services is, of course, that you do not need to have in-house knowledge about how to operate them.
 You don't need an in-house database operator, you *&ldquo;just&rdquo;* need to know how to set up the database in the cloud.
 This lets your company focus on the core business they are trying to build and outsource the know-how required to build these services on top of the IaaS layer.

-As you might imagine managed servies also have downsides.
+As you might imagine managed services also have downsides.
 Most importantly they present a clear vendor lock-in.
 This means that if you want to move to a different cloud provider you will have a hard time doing so if you are using one of the more specialized services.
 In other words the level of standardization across providers matters.

 It is also worth mentioning that managed services tend to work well for a large number of customers but a few number of customers can run into hard to debug problems.
 This debugging difficulty arises out of the inherent opacity of the services: you, the customer, don't see what's happening on the IaaS layer.
 If a database, for example, fills the available bandwidth may not be notified and are left guessing why your database misbehaves.